Mark Spicoluk: Early bands

 Spicoluk sang and played lead guitar in his first band, Public Display, formed with high school friends in 1995 under the name Special Ed.
 The band played shows all over Ontario, releasing a self-titled CD in 1996.
-After the band parted ways in 1997, Mark joined Sum 41 to play bass before leaving to form Closet Monster with another former Sum 41 member Jon Marshall.

 Closet Monster

-Spicoluk was the bassist and vocalist for the political punk band Closet Monster during its entire existence from 1997–2005.
-Over the course of 7 albums and countless tours of North America and Europe, Mark also co-wrote every song and co-produced every release.
+Spicoluk was the bassist and vocalist for the political punk band Closet Monster during its entire existence from 1997 to 2005.
+Over the course of 7 albums and countless tours of North America and Europe, Spicoluk also co-wrote every song and co-produced every release.
 Closet Monster's lyrics focused on political and social issues such as human rights violations, gender equality, anti-capitalism, and strongly supported animal rights.
 The band reunited for one show in 2009 at Wakestock festival in Wasaga Beach, Ontario.

 Avril Lavigne

 Early in 2002, Spicoluk was hired to play bass in Avril Lavigne's band as well as help prepare the launch of her first album, Let Go.
 Appearing on TV shows such as Good Morning America, The Tonight Show with Jay Leno, Live with Regis and Kelly, The Late Late Show with Craig Kilborn, and in stadiums all around the world.
 He was also featured in the videos for the songs "Complicated" and "Sk8er Boi".
 Spicoluk later left the band to focus on Closet Monster and Underground Operations.